In this article, we'll look at some ways to control the drum kit volume when drumming for worship by using electronic drums without missing anything.

 The Roland V-Hi-hat was created over two decades ago in order to drummers to seamlessly transition to an electronic kit.

 Worship drummers familiar with conventional acoustic hi-hats, may at first be sceptical but in reality, have no problem adapting to V-Drums.

-The VH-13 hi-hat that comes with the TD-50KV and KVX kits has both top and bottom cymbals and sits on a regular stand.
+The latest version of the hi-hat, the now digital VH-14D that comes with the TD-50KV2, K2 and VAD-706 kits has both top and bottom cymbals and sits on a regular stand.
 The super thin VH-10 comes standard with the TD-17KVX, TD-27KV, VAD-503 and VAD-506 kits.